Alcoholism is a common problem. It affects people of all races and social and

-Dependency on alcohol or other drugs is detrimental to one's health, family,
+Dependency on alcohol or other drugs is detrimental to one's health, family, relationships and career.
+While best assessed by a professional, some of the most common indicators include:

 - abdominal pain